ringmaster/Sn/welcome/posts/welcome.md

 home4: 14.072844
 ---

-Welcome to Sn!
+Welcome to Sn!!!
 Sn is intended to be a lightweight blog/website engine.
 You should only need to run the Sn binary (or `go run sn.go` from source) to have a fully-functioning site with some of these characteristics:

 * Automatic LetsEncrypt support for TLS
 * In-memory searchable database of a "repo" of posts and pages